addr2data/webinar-01/README.rst

 		+ Target: **igw-xxxxxxxxxxxxxxxxx**

-	+ Every route table contains an IPv4 local route, that routes IPv4 traffic within a VPC:
+	+ Every route table has an IPv4 local route automatically added to it, for routing IPv4 traffic within a VPC:

 		+ Destination: **10.2.0.0/16** (or whatever your VPC IPv4 CIDR block is)

 		+ Target: **local**

-	+ If you have enabled IPv6. every route table will also contain an IPv6 local route:
+	+ If you have enabled IPv6, then every route table will also have an IPv6 local route automatically added to it:

 		+ Destination: **2600:1f18:a1c:b300::/56** (or whatever your VPC IPv6 CIDR block is)

 		+ Target: **local**

+- When a route table has multiple routes, the most specific route (longest prefix) that matches the traffic, determines how traffic is routed.

 Quotas
 ~~~~~~